jennale/scripting-with-nodejs-101/readme.md

 ```

 #### Things to improve

+Feel free to submit a PR or fork and make changes 👍

 - Make `excelhelper.js`, `photos.js` accept parameters
 - Take `howfast` one step further by using a headless browser, reading the `<div>` containing the speed value on the site, and printing it into the console.
 - add a http/dns lookup to the `howfast` command to make sure it fails gracefully when the service is down/there is no internet.